-How to ensure high quality detailed assessments
+How to ensure high quality Detailed Assessments

-Detailed Assessors can refer to the How to write a quality peer review page on the ARC Peer Review webpage for examples of well-written Detailed assessments.
+Detailed Assessors can refer to the How to write a quality peer review page on the ARC Peer Review webpage for examples of well-written Detailed Assessments.
 The webpage also provides links to 2 supplementary guides, the Peer Review and Disclosure of Interests and Management of Conflicts of Interest, supporting implementation of the Australian Code for the Responsible Conduct of Research (the Code).
+Please note, Assessors must not use generative artificial intelligence as a part of their assessment activities.
+For more information, please refer to the Policy on Use of Generative Artificial Intelligence in the ARC's grant programs available on the Assessor Resources page of the ARC website.

-High quality Detailed assessments are an integral part of the peer review process.
-As some General Assessors are experts in the general field of the proposed research, rather than the specific field, they use Detailed Assessors' scores that are justified with constructive comments to help the General Assessors to assess the merits of the application.
+High quality Detailed Assessments are an integral part of the peer review process.
+As some General Assessors are experts in the general field of the proposed research, rather than the specific field, they use Detailed Assessors' scores that are justified with constructive comments to help them assess the merits of the application.